GA-repos/js-control-flow/README.md

 These three pieces of the `for` loop are what make them powerful - we can alter these to iterate in hundreds of different ways.
-Before we get to that, let's walk through how this loop works, as if we were the JavaScript compiler:
+Before we get to that, let's walk through how this loop works, as if we were the JavaScript interpreter:

 1. We arrive at the for loop.
 Create a variable, `i`, and set it equal to 0.
 2. Check our condition (`i < 5`).
 Is it true?
 Is `i` less than 5?
 Yes!